thecreativeepjh/water/README.md

     <h3>Not so Fun Facts:</h3>
     <ul>
         <li>This is how gold mining contributed to mercury pollution:People would mine for gold then to purify it by mixing it with mercury, then they would burn off the mercury leaving it in the air to come down with rain polluting the river.</li>
+        <li>Mercury levels increase by 100-1,000 times or more through bioconcentration.
+For this reason, even relatively low concentrations of mercury in water can contaminate an entire food chain and make fish unsafe for human consumption.</li>
     </ul>
     <p>By Ezra</p>
     <h2>Sources:</h2>